 PLOS Computational Biology Year in Review

 2020 was a year of growth for PLOS Computational Biology.
 We welcomed new members to our editorial board and continued to publish new and noteworthy research from our community.
-Discover journal updates, a message from the Editors-in-Chief, top papers, and more.
+Discover journal updates, top papers, and more.

 Countries represented by submitting authors